benjymous/annotations/sandman/sandman.51.md

 - Lance "Squiddie" Smith (lsmith@cs.umn.edu) noted the Buddy Holly connection, and corrected "Worlds'" vs. "World's".
 He also explicated the term "free house" and noted Steven Brust's appearance.
 - Timothy Hock Seng Tan for numerous corrections and other stuff.
 - Ralf Hildebrandt added more details.
-- Richard Munn added the Steven Brust reference image
+- Richard Munn added the Steven Brust reference image, notes about Hedgehogs and Radar Detectors, Gaiman's comment on the girl who is not Death, and noted some character names given in the Audible narration.